Best Bike Lock of 2026: Strong and Practical

 The Hiplok attached to my belt

 Hiplok and Litelok were the first brands to produce wearable locks.
-Along with SkunkLock they were also the first to produce angle grinder resistant locks.
-And Foldylock dominate the secure folding lock market.
+Along with SkunkLock, they were also the first to produce angle grinder-resistant locks.
+And Foldylock dominates the secure folding lock market.

-It's interesting that all the important innovation is coming from these smaller brands, but I expect the bigger brands will make efforts to catch up.
+It's interesting that all the important innovations are coming from these smaller brands, but the bigger brands have all finally launched their own anti-angle grinder bike locks (with quite mixed results!).

 Making the Final Decision

-If you’ve followed my three simple steps, you should now have a good idea of the security level, lock type, size and brand that best suits your circumstances.
+If you’ve followed my three simple steps, you should now have a good idea of the security level, lock type, size, and brand that best suit your circumstances.

 How much money should I spend?